French philosophy: Derrida

+Jacques Derrida (1930–2004) believed Western philosophy had become phonocentric and logocentric.
+Derrida in works like Of Grammatology (1967) developed deconstruction as a response to structuralism, provocatively stating "there is nothing outside the text."

+Derrida maintained that no meaning is stable and opposes binary oppositions.
+Deconstruction attempts to show the fluidity of the text, allowing highly original interpretations.
+It examines a text from several different standpoints of interpretation, to show the text is irreconcilably contradictory, unstable, ambiguous and historically and culturally defined.
+This method is called différance.

+Baudrillard

-Jean Baudrillard (1929–2007) was concerned with the concealment of the fact that there are no truths in a given field.
-He termed this concealment simulacra.
-An example he gives is the Borges story of an Empire that creates a map which was so accurate that it laid over and covered the entire city it mapped.
-The map grew when the Empire grew, and decayed when the empire decayed.
+Jean Baudrillard (1929–2007) in works like Simulacra and Simulation (1981) used the term simulacra to describe the concealment that there are no truths in a given field.
+An example he gives is the map–territory relation in a Borges story, where a map was so accurate that it laid over and covered the entire city it mapped.
 When the empire was destroyed, the only object left was the map.
 For Baudrillard, people live in the map and hence reality crumbles because of misuse.
-Eventually, the difference between reality and illusion becomes indistinguishable for the consciousness.
+Eventually, the difference between reality and illusion becomes indistinguishable.
 Baudrillard called this hyperreality.
-An example of this is reality television, which is dependent on the watcher embracing it to create the illusion that it mirrors reality.